Skip to main content

 • drive, load and unload vans, trailers and tour buses

-• install video equipment and screens
+• install and operate sound and video equipment

-• rig up wiring and lighting
+• rig up wiring and lighting and do safety checks

-• set up firework and laser displays
+• organise firework and laser displays

-• tune instruments before and during the show
+• tune instruments before and during shows

 Working environment